 Vietnam has passed laws to protect the tigers making it illegal to hunt, trap, kill, transport, sell or advertise tigers or tiger products within Vietnam.

 Are There Tigers In Vietnam?

 Today, tigers in Vietnam are considered functionally extinct.
 Functionally extinct means that there are no longer any breeding tigers left in the wild in Vietnam.
-Once tigers get well in Vietnam but there have become extinct in the wild because they were relentlessly hunted.
-Along with a loss of habitat is also a factor.
+Once tigers did well in Vietnam but there have become extinct in the wild because they were relentlessly hunted.
+A loss of habitat is also a factor.